 Edward Mackenzie - Chair

-Edward Mackenzie has served 27 years in the British army, 24 years in The Highlanders and is now a Reservist teaching recruits at the Army Training Unit, Strensall.
+Edward Mackenzie has almost 30 years in the British army, 24 years in The Highlanders and is now a Reservist teaching recruits at the Army Training Unit, Strensall.
 He has been on 14 Operational tours and has had a varied career across many countries and experiences.
 He is also an army ski instructor.
 He set up the Elysium Memorial Foundation after losing another fellow Veteran to suicide, last year.
-He has lost over 17 friends that he served with.
+He has lost 20 friends that he served with.
 He would like all Veterans from all three of the Armed Services, that have taken their own lives, to be remembered on a memorial at the National memorial arboretum.
 The Elysium Memorial.